Beer Can Hut in Namibia: Genius Sun Shelter Built from Recycled Cans

 This local engineer built a cubic frame from hardwood poles, which he reinforced with an additional vertical pole in the middle of each frame.
 Closing the front entrance with a door or similar contraption seemed unnecessary.
 On the sidewalls, wires were tightly stretched side-by-side, and each wire was filled with cans.
 There were holes in the can bottoms necessary to thread the cables.
 The air can move freely between the cans, avoiding heat contraptions within the shelter.
 And the air within the empty cans acts as an insulator against direct sunlight heat.

-Design of beer can hut walls
+Backside of the beer can hut in Namibia

 Finally, a thick woven plastic sheet was added as a roof, keeping out sun rays as much as possible.
 Rain protection is not necessary in this part of the world, but the opposite holds: rain would be highly welcomed—at least for a short time.